lpsm-dev/docker-crypto-miner/README.md

 ## ➤ Important Note

 **This tool is for educational and ethical practices only.
-The developers are not responsible if the tool is misused by an individual.**
+The developers are not responsible if the tool is misused by an individual.
+Use at your own risk.
+If you plan to mine on a cloud check the terms and conditions before you start.
+The same applies if you are using private equipment or an on-site datacenter for mining.**

+## ➤ Description <a name = "description"></a>

+This repository contains a setup with Docker that let you get from zero to mining in around 5 minutes on any Linux host anywhere.

+CPU mining can be profitable using algorithmns like: Cryptonight, Hodl or Equihash.
+Find out more about [profitability here](https://www.nicehash.com/profitability-calculator).

-## ➤ Installation
+## ➤ Installation <a name = "installation"></a>

 ```bash
 docker pull ghcr.io/lpmatos/docker-crypto-miner:main